 The two periods combined cannot exceed a total of 36 months from the date of your termination (the first Qualifying Event).
-A second Qualifying Event may also occur if you become legally separated, get legally divorced or die.
+A second Qualifying Event may also occur for your dependents if you become legally separated, get legally divorced or die.